ueberdosis/blog/content/blog/05/post.md

 Of course, there are also the people that know it’s impossible.
 They just lie to their future clients.
 But let’s forget about them.
 I don’t think a lie is a good start for any kind of relationship.

+From the beginning, we make our schedule transparent for our clients, so there is no surprise for them.
+That’s what we think is a reasonable basis for a relationship.

 ## Enjoying a calm workspace.
 If you already nodded a few times on your way through this post, let’s agree on the ideal week in a calm working environment: